Fraud Week 2013: A Week Dedicated to Fraud Awareness, Detection & Prevention

 Become an Official Supporter

 There's no charge to become an official supporter of International Fraud Awareness Week.
 You will receive downloadable anti-fraud resources, as well as a logo to post on your company or organization's website.
-You will also be provided with a customizable press release to send to local media announcing your involvement in this important movement.
+You may also customize our 2013 Fraud Week press release or Fraud Facts to send to local media announcing your involvement in this important movement.

 Take Advantage of New Resources